langdoc/OUDB/README.md

 ### Conventions

-Documents conventions for the structure of data and metadata
+Documents conventions for the structure of archived data and metadata